sindresorhus/ora/readme.md

 #### .isSpinning

-Returns a boolean that describes whether the instance is currently spinning.
+A boolean of whether the instance is currently spinning.

 #### .stopAndPersist([options])